-23. The Committee regrets the absence of updated and detailed information on deaths in detention and on the complaints, filed with the Complaint Investigation Unit under the Department of Correctional Services, about torture, ill treatment and abuse of authority in correctional institutions.
-The Committee is concerned about the ineffectiveness of the existing complaint mechanisms for persons deprived of their liberty, namely the Complaint Investigation Unit and the Justices of the Peace, due to their lack of independence, powers and capacity (arts.
-6, 7, 9, 10 and 14).

-24. Hong Kong, China should take concrete measures to eradicate torture and illtreatment, in particular by

-(a) Ensuring that all persons deprived of their liberty have access to an independent and effective complaints mechanism without fear of reprisal;

-(b) Establishing an independent complaint mechanism with adequate powers and capacity, mandated to deal with complaints about torture, ill-treatment and abuse of authority in the places of detention and to conduct visits and monitoring of such places without prior notice and on an unsupervised basis;

-(c) Ensuring that all allegations of torture and ill-treatment are promptly thoroughly and effectively investigated, perpetrators are prosecuted and, if convicted, punished appropriately and that victims receive full reparation.
+- 23. The Committee regrets the absence of updated and detailed information on deaths in detention and on the complaints filed with the Complaints Investigation Unit under the Correctional Services Department about torture, ill-treatment and abuse of authority in correctional institutions.
+The Committee is concerned about the ineffectiveness of the existing complaints mechanisms for persons deprived of their liberty, namely the Complaints Investigation Unit and justices of the peace, due to their lack of independence, powers and capacity (arts.
+6, 7, 9, 10 and 14). - 24.
+Hong Kong, China, should take concrete measures to eradicate torture and ill-treatment, in particular by: - (a) Ensuring that all persons deprived of their liberty have access to an independent and effective complaints mechanism without fear of reprisal; - (b) Establishing an independent complaints mechanism with adequate powers and capacity, mandated to deal with complaints about torture, ill-treatment and abuse of authority in places of detention and to conduct visits and monitoring of such places without prior notice and on an unsupervised basis; - (c) Ensuring that all allegations of torture and ill-treatment are promptly, thoroughly and effectively investigated, that perpetrators are prosecuted and, if convicted, punished appropriately, and that victims receive full reparation.

-Treatment of aliens, including migrants, refugees and asylum seekers
+Treatment of aliens, including migrants, refugees and asylum-seekers

-25. The Committee is concerned that there is no legal framework governing the granting of asylum and subsequently all asylum seekers, including those fleeing from torture and other serious human rights violations, are subject to immigration laws, which renders their stay illegal and subjects them to negative stereotypes and denial of their basic rights.
-While noting the launch of the Unified Screening Mechanism in 2014, the Committee remains concerned about the minimal substantiation rates (1.25 per cent) of non-refoulement applications, the very high number of judicial review applications to challenge the USM decisions, and the non-publication of the decisions made by the Torture Claims Appeal Board.
-It is also concerned that asylum seekers, including those whose applications have been granted, are prohibited from working in Hong Kong in general and live on the Government-funded humanitarian assistance, which is far below subsistence level and their children have no access to tertiary education (arts.
+25. The Committee is concerned that there is no legal framework governing the granting of asylum and subsequently that all asylum-seekers, including those fleeing from torture and other serious human rights violations, are subject to immigration laws, rendering their stay illegal and subjecting them to negative stereotypes and the denial of their basic rights.
+While noting the launch in 2014 of the Unified Screening Mechanism, the Committee remains concerned about the minimal rate of substantiation of non-refoulement claims, at only 1.25 per cent, about the very high number of judicial review applications to challenge Unified Screening Mechanism decisions, and about the non-publication of the decisions made by the Torture Claims Appeal Board.
+It is also concerned that asylum-seekers, including those whose applications have been granted, are prohibited from working in Hong Kong, China, in general and live on the Government-funded humanitarian assistance, which is far below subsistence level, and that their children have no access to tertiary education (arts.
 7, 9, 12, 13, 14 and 24).